kasper-piskorski/docs/pages/platform/0-index.md

 **_"... and reasoning."_**

-Graql is capable of validating constraints and inferring new information in a MindmapsDB graph.
+Graql is capable of validating constraints and inferring new information in a Grakn graph.
 In the past, queries that are executed on a database have to explicitly define the relationship they are looking for.
 Graql, on the other hand, will infer all relationships that matches a query pattern, as well as relationships that are semantically equivalent.